-Peter Kellett joined the Board in 2021, and is the lead lawyer for the Environment Agency on a range of corporate governance issues and leads a diverse in-house legal team covering a wide range of regulation.
-Peter was a trustee then chair of the UK Environmental Law Association until 2011; and chair of St. Werburghs City Farm in Bristol until September 2018.
+Peter Kellett (Secretary, non-practising solicitor) joined the Board in 2021, and until October 2022 was the lead lawyer for the Environment Agency on a range of corporate governance issues where he led a diverse full service in-house legal team.
+Peter was a trustee then chair of the UK Environmental Law Association until 2011; and a trustee and then chair of St. Werburghs City Farm in Bristol until September 2018.
 He has also contributed to a wide range of publications about the environment.

 Interested in joining the Board?

 If you are interested in becoming a Director of Great Western Credit Union, please email email@example.com and a member of the team will put you in contact with the GWCU Nominating Committee.

 Application process for nomination for election as a Director of Great Western Credit Union

 - You will be invited to have a face to face meeting, usually with the Chair or vice Chair to hear about what being a Director involves, the time commitment and the role you might play on the Board.